vvvv/VVVV.Nodes.DeckLink/README.md

 3. Open `VVVV.Nodes.BlackMagic.sln` and build the project

 ## Deploy
 The solution will build the `.dll` files right into the `Patches/` folder.
-Use `release.bat vvvv.nodes.blackmagic` to copy all the files into the `Release/` dir for usage with the vvvv packs dir.

 ## HDMI Input
 If a black picture is experienced, you may have to change the pixel format on the input format.
 This happens mostly with Nvidia cards providing the input signal.
 You can change the pixel color output format in the Nvidia control panel: